oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 5. Click Enroll.

-## Task 6: Create Fiat Tokenization Chaincode
+## Task 6: Create Fiat Tokenization Specifications

 The flow for developing smart contracts for tokenization begins with creating a specification file that describes our fiat token. `Car_Tokenization.yml` describes our FiatToken structure: AssetType, `Token_id`, `Token_name`, `Token_desc`, `Token_type`, and behavior.